 - Meanwhile, cyber attacks on small companies can cost anywhere between $84,000 and $148,000 says UPS Capital.
 About 60% of these businesses were forced to close down only six months after the attack

-- If you have an office in Europe or are thinking of expanding into the continent, data breaches can have more severe financial consequences.
+- If you have an office in Europe or are thinking of expanding into the continent, data breaches can have more severe financial consequences so you must be mindful of privacy laws.
 Under the GDPR, data breaches will cost you 4% of your annual turnover or €20 million in penalties, whichever is greater